NIREEKSHITH45/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

 ## Task 4: Test the application and perform rolling updates

-1. Navigate to Azure Portal, and click on Resource Groups from the Navigate panel to see the resource groups.
+1. Navigate to Azure Portal, and click on **Resource Groups** from the Navigate panel to see the resource groups.

    ![](../media/2dgn9.png)

-2. Select the **contoso-traders-rg<inject key="DeploymentID" enableCopy="false" />** resource group from the list.
+2. Select the **contoso-traders-rg(XXXXXXX)DeploymentID** resource group from the list.

    ![](../media/2dgn135.png)

+   > **Note:** XXXXXXX represents the Deployment ID, which can be found in the Environment section.

 3. Select the **contoso-traders-ui2<inject key="DeploymentID" enableCopy="false" />** endpoint from the list of resources.